MATTopo: Topology-preserving Medial Axis Transform with Restricted Power Diagram: Method

-The medial mesh generated through above steps is topologically correct and captures medial features, however, its reconstruction may not geometrically converge to the input shape, since we adaptively insert spheres from a low number.
-We propose an error-bounding strategy so that the geometric error from the input shape to the reconstructed mesh is bounded by a user-controlled threshold $\geoerror$.
+The medial mesh generated through the above steps is topologically correct and captures medial features.
+However, its reconstruction may not geometrically converge to the input shape, since we adaptively insert spheres from a low number.
+We propose an error-bounding strategy so that the geometric error from the input shape to the enveloping volume of medial mesh is bounded by a user-controlled threshold $\geoerror$.

 For preserving the geometry of external features, we sample points directly on those pre-detected features, such as Fig~\ref{fig:fix_geo} (a) in red, and compute their distance $d$ to the nearest enveloping cone.
 When the distance is larger than our threshold, which often happens for curved feature lines, we insert a new zero-radius feature sphere (Fig~\ref{fig:fix_geo} (a) in yellow).

-For other cases, we use the distance from any surface sample to the closest enveloping element as the metric, see Fig~\ref{fig:fix_geo} (b).
-For each surface sample, we compute its distance to the closest enveloping volume of the medial mesh (sphere, cone, slab described in Sec~\ref{sec:pre_rpd_mm}) in GPU.
-If the ratio of the distance $d$ over the diagonal of bounding box is larger than a user-defined threshold $\geoerror$, we insert a new non-feature sphere with the surface sample as the pin point using the \textit{sphere-shrinking} algorithm \cite{ma20123shrink}.
+For other cases, we use the distance from any surface sample $\anypoint$ to its closest enveloping element $\melement_t$ as the metric.
+Each $\melement_t$ can be a medial sphere, a medial cone, or a medial slab (see Sec.~\ref{sec:pre_rpd_mm}).
+For each surface sample, we traverse all possible enveloping elements defined by the medial mesh and compute its distance to the closest enveloping element on GPU.
+Fig~\ref{fig:fix_geo} (b) shows an example of the distance from the surface sample $\anypoint$ to a medial cone defined by two medial spheres $\msphere_1$ and $\msphere_2$.
+If the ratio of the distance $d$ over the diagonal of the bounding box is larger than a user-defined threshold $\geoerror$, we insert a new non-feature sphere with the surface sample as the pin point using the sphere-shrinking algorithm \cite{ma20123shrink} (see Sec.~\ref{sec:tech_sphere_gen}), shown in Fig.~\ref{fig:fix_geo} (b) as $\msphere_3$.
 As more non-feature spheres are inserted, the enveloping volume of the medial mesh is converging to the input shape geometrically.
 We show an ablation study on the impact of the value of $\geoerror$ in Sec~\ref{sec:ablation_bound}.